opensource-construction/initiative/docs/README.md

 All this was made possible by the generous sponsorship of [Swiss Property](https://www.swiss-property.ch/en/) and it's CEO [Johannes May](https://www.linkedin.com/in/johannes-may-84526015a/) as well it's CTO [Markus Steinbrecher](https://www.linkedin.com/in/markus-steinbrecher-bb290583/).

 ### 3.2 Working group @ CH-Open
 To scale impact from the beginning, we started to look out for existing initiatives.
-Since we want to actively bridge the gap between AECO and tech people, our focus is to add a tech driven puzzle piece to the organisations in the construction industry (like BuildingSmart etc.).
+Guided by the idea to actively bridge the gap between AECO and tech people, the focus was to add a tech driven puzzle piece to existing organisations in the construction industry (like BuildingSmart etc.).
 Therefore we decided to look out for organisations in the ICT sector.
 With [CH Open](https://www.ch-open.ch/), we found a great place to start.

 Consequently, opensource.construction is organised as a working group of CH Open to keep the overhead small.
 With over 350 member companies, CH Open has been promoting open source software and open standards in Switzerland for 40 years – it is the perfect partner organisation to assist us on our journey to a more open construction industry.